nuuuwan/news_lk3_data/README.md

 Sri Lankan actress Damitha Abeyratne and her husband were arrested by the Criminal Investigation Department (CID) today (04).

-The arrest came after the couple, who had been wanted by the CID in connection with financial fraud, appeared before the Colombo Fort Magistrate’s Court earlier.
+The arrest came after the couple, who had been wanted by the CID, appeared before the Colombo Fort Magistrate’s Court earlier.

-◼️
+The CID is currently carrying out an investigation into Abeyratne and her husband, in relation to their involvement in an alleged money scam.

+Speaking to the media at the courts premises, Abeyratne said: "I was not in hiding.
+Damitha is not someone who can hide in this country; she is a woman who fought against the corrupt system that garnered 69 lakh votes.
+Today, I surrender to the court.
+I will also celebrate the New Year in prison."

+The Computer Crimes Division of the CID had initiated an investigation into the alleged defrauding of Rs.
+3 million by the couple on the promise of employment in South Korea.
+Subsequently, the CID informed the court that Abeyratne and her husband would be named as suspects of the relevant case.

+...

 [Data](articles/61b8088b.json)